Robetron/Turing-Machines-JFLAP/README.md

 # Turing-Machines-JFLAP
-JFLAP files for common Turing Machines
+JFLAP files of some common Turing Machines